Court of King's Bench for Saskatchewan: History

 Until it became a province in 1905, Saskatchewan was part of the North-West Territories as it existed at that time and its judicial system was that of the territory.
 In fact, it was not until 1907 – two years after Saskatchewan became a province – that the new province's judicial system was established.
 The initial court structure of 1907 consisted of three courts: the Supreme Court of Saskatchewan, the District Court (similar to the County Courts of other provinces) and the Surrogate Court.
 There was no appeal court; rather, appeals were conducted by the full court of the Supreme Court of Saskatchewan, consisting of all the judges of the Supreme Court, other than the judge who made the decision under appeal.

 During the First World War, the province reorganized its courts.
 In 1915, the province passed legislation, The King's Bench Act and The Court of Appeal Act, for the purpose of creating a new court structure.
 Those acts came into effect on March 1, 1918, resulting in the abolition of the Supreme Court of Saskatchewan and the creation of the trial-level Court of King's Bench and the Court of Appeal.

 In 1981, Saskatchewan merged its District Court into the Court of Queen's Bench.
 As part of that process, the judicial centres of the District Court became the judicial centres of the Court of King's Bench.

 Styling

-The Court of King's Bench Act foresaw the need to rename the Court in the event of a female monarch.
-The Act provides that, during the reign of a Queen, the Court is known as the Court of Queen's Bench for Saskatchewan.
-Should the monarchy be vested in a King, it will be known as the Court of King's Bench for Saskatchewan.
+The Court of King's Bench Act foresaw the need to rename the court in the event of a female monarch.
+The act provides that, during the reign of a king, the court is known as the Court of King's Bench for Saskatchewan.
+During the reign of a queen, it is known as the Court of Queen's Bench for Saskatchewan.